maketsi/TA-TC-Sysmon/README.md

 * index-time sourcetyping to further optimize and categorize the events to sourcetype=sysmon:events:*

+## Sysmon support

+This addon is up-to-date with Sysmon 11.0, supporting all its event types.
+Further upgrades are needed if new event IDs are introduced.

 ## Relation to TA-TC-Sysmon-Transforms

 All index-time operations mentioned above are optional, allthough recommended, and have been moved to (minimized) TA-TC-Sysmon-Transforms package, to be placed on heavy forwarders or indexers, which ever receives the traffic first from agents.